volusion/element/content/tutorials/product-landing-page.md

 ### Preview the Block

-Copy the "Page URL text" from your product that has variants, and go back to your browser with the `/products/` page preview and replace the product slug in the URL.
+Copy the "Page URL text" from your product that has variants, and go back to the browser with the `/products/` page preview, replacing the product slug in the URL.
 It should look something like this:

 `https://7c5f30cd-1dca-4c06-a888-1d017fb18148.volusionplatformdev.com/product/water-bottle`